-As Longstreet’s attack developed on July 2nd Warren reached this point and discovered Little Round Top was unoccupied except for a small Signal Corps detachment.
-Recognizing the importance of the position and on his own authority he found Vincent’s and Weed’s brigades and diverted them to what became the desperate but successful defense of Little Round Top.
+Warren reached this point as Longstreet’s attack developed on July 2nd.
+He discovered Little Round Top was unoccupied except for a small Signal Corps detachment.
+Warren recognized that Little Round Top was the key to the entire Union flank.
+On his own authority he found Vincent’s and Weed’s brigades and diverted them to what became the desperate but successful defense of the hill.

 Warren was wounded on Little Round Top, nicked in the throat, but he stayed on the field and attended Meade’s council of war that night in the Leister farmhouse.

-After Gettysburg Warren was given command of the 5th Corps, which he led through the bloody Overland Campaign and through the Siege of Petersburg.
-At the Battle of Five Forks he was relieved of command by General Sheridan, whose “smash ’em up” command style was the opposite of Warren’s methodical engineer personality.
+Warren temporarily commanded the 2nd Corps while Hancock recovered from his Gettysburg wound.
+He took over the 5th Corps in 1864, which he led through the bloody Overland Campaign and the Siege of Petersburg.
+General Sheridan, whose “smash ’em up” command style was the opposite of Warren’s methodical engineer personality, relieved him of command at the Battle of Five Forks.
 Warren spent the rest of his life trying to clear his name and insisted upon being buried in civilian clothes and without military honors.

 General Gouverneur Kemble Warren